• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Baked Rice is simple and fuss-free.
 It steams perfectly and tastes great every time.
-If you’ve ever felt like a failure making rice, those days are over when you bake rice.
+All you need is rice, salt, and hot water!
+If you’ve ever felt like a failure making rice, those days are over when you bake rice in the oven.

 When you cook rice in the oven, you take all the guess work out of the process.
-It’s quick, easy, and completely hands-free.
-Even better, you can cook more than one dish at the same time.
-Slide in a pan of Hands-Free Cashew Chicken for a perfect pairing with your oven rice.
+It’s quick, easy, and completely hands-free for making perfectly cooked rice.
+Save time when you cook more than one recipe in the same hot oven, like Hands-Free Cashew Chicken.

 woman's hand holding a fork to fluff the baked rice in dish with steam rising from the pan. this …